KaliedaRik/Scrawl-canvas/docs/reference/sc-dom-artefacts.md

 SC stacks can also (in theory) include other Stacks - nested stacks - though repo-devs don't currently test such functionality.

+> **tl;dr:** Manipulating the DOM - particularly during SC initialization as the web page completes loading - may sometimes lead to page [layout shifts](https://developer.mozilla.org/en-US/docs/Glossary/CLS) around SC artefact DOM elements.
+It is up to the dev-user to accommodate any such issues in their projects.

 ### CSS considerations
 The functionality that handles the transfer of artefact object state (position, rotation, etc) into the page DOM can be found in the [mixin/dom.js](../source/mixin/dom.html) file.
 This work happens as part of the [SC Display cycle](sc-animation-systems.html), and is achieved through [inline CSS updates](https://www.freecodecamp.org/news/inline-style-in-html/).
 Note that this may occasionally come into conflict with other JS libraries that use inline styling as part of their functionality; it's up to dev-users to manage and mitigate any such conflicts that arise.